sc808/FAST/README.md

 * bands - The frequency bands for analysis.
 Typically using 1:1:fs/2 is recommended.
 This filters and analyzes the signal in bands of 1Hz each from 1Hz to half of the Sampling Frequency.
 * fs - The sampling Frequency
 * order - Order of the filter to be used.
 Higher order will reduce magnitude of the filtered signal.
 An order of 2 is recommended.

+Some Results:
+_Results will be posted here soon_